 The whole file looks to the following content:

-First we will build our command to import the SQL file:
+First I will build our command to import the SQL file:

 mysql --host=us-cdbr-iron-east-05.cleardb.net --user=bc71a3b40d6715 --password=c0124eb5 --reconnect heroku_360389a98465754 < C:\Documents\employee.sql

-Before we execute the above command we need to make the server in maintenance mode using command
+Before you execute the above command you need to make the server in maintenance mode using command